-The carbamazepine blood test is requested to check the amount of carbamazepine in the bloodstream and determine whether drug concentrations are in the desired (“therapeutic”) range.
+The carbamazepine blood test is requested to check the amount of carbamazepine in the blood and determine whether drug concentrations are in the desired (“therapeutic”) range.
 Initially, the test may be used to establish the appropriate dose for a particular individual.
-Depending on the results of the blood test, the dose of drug may be increased or decreased until the blood level reaches the therapeutic range, Subsequent tests are then used to ensure that the level remains in the therapeutic range.
+Depending on the results of the blood test, the dose of drug may be increased or decreased until the blood level is within the therapeutic range, Subsequent tests are then used to check that the level remains in the therapeutic range.
 If the individual’s health changes, or if they begin taking other drugs which may affect the level of carbamazepine, the test may be used to determine if the dose needs to be adjusted.

 A doctor may use the carbamazepine test to help evaluate an individual who is experiencing side-effects or adverse reactions, or if their symptoms have recurred.

 The routine carbamazepine test measures “total” carbamazepine, i.e. all the drug in the blood, both ‘free’ and bound to protein.
 Rarely, a free carbamazepine or a carbamazepine-10,11 epoxide test may be requested with the carbamazepine test to evaluate their contribution to the patient’s medication.